 In the area of Mathematics, 6th and 8th grade increased from the Spring 2018 to Spring 2019 STAAR administrations, while 7th grade had a slight decrease.
 During Spring 2020, the scheduled administration of STAAR did not happen due to COVID-19.
-Consequently, scores declined in all three grade levels during the Spring 2021 administration, as this was the first time students tested after being home as remote learners.
+Consequently, scores declined in all three grade levels during the Spring 2021 administration, as this was the first-time students tested after being home as remote learners.
 During the 2021-2022 school year, students were administered all STAAR exams online for the first time.
-There was an increase in students math scores for 8th grade math and Algebra 1, 7th grade made stayed the same, and 6th grade made decreased.
-Lastly, for the re-designed Spring 2023 STAAR administration, there was an increase in students achieving "Approaches" and above in all three grade levels.
-The scores remained in the same for Algebra I.
+There was an increase in students' math scores for 8th grade math and Algebra 1, 7th grade stayed the same, and 6th grade decreased.
+Lastly, for the re-designed Spring 2023 STAAR administration, there was an increase in students achieving "Meets" and above in all three grade levels.
+The scores remained the same for Algebra I. During the 2023-2024 school year, there was an increase in the percentage of students who achieved "Masters" in 7th grade Math, "Meets and Above" in Algebra I, and "Masters" in Algebra I. The remainder of categories in 6th, 7th, 8th grade Math and Algebra I experienced a decrease.